cran/covid19.analytics/README.md

 and daily changes in the reported number of cases.

-### Experimental: Modelling the evolution of the Virus spread
-We are working in the development of *modelling* capabilities.
-A preliminary prototype has been included and can be accessed using the `generate.SIR.model` function, which implements a simple SIR (*Susceptible-Infected-Recovered*) ODE model using the actual data of the virus.

-### Further Features
-We will continue working on adding and developing new features to the package, in particular modelling and predictive capabilities.

-### Summary of the Functions from the "covid19.analytics" Package
+### Overview of the Main Functions from the "covid19.analytics" Package
 <!--
  | Function  | description |
  | --------	 | ----------- |